Thursday, February 19, 2026

 Working for the Pharaoh: Cairo

-Jetting in through the dust, which I take to be a sand storm but I quickly realize is Cairo smog.
+Jetting in through the dust, which I first take to be a sand storm, until realizing that it's Cairo smog.
 Whatever the case, it robs me of a desired view of the Gizan pyramids from the air.
-We've been moving since dawn, but before long we come to a complete stop, sitting in horrendous traffic a sign saying, "Cairo in Motion."
+We've been on the move since dawn, but before long we come to a complete halt, sitting in horrendous traffic beneath a sign saying, "Cairo in Motion."
 But the humor quickly wears off, as each journey in the city is at triple the map time.
 I don't know how the locals can handle it, how they can plan anything.

 The traffic also invades my dreams, pouring in through the windows of my first two hotels.
-On the third night, seeing our room overlooks a busy roundabout by only four stories, I immediately request another.
-The manager claims that rooms in the back are potentially noisy due to overhanging an outdoor mall.
+On the third night, seeing that our room overlooks a busy roundabout by only four stories, I immediately request another.
+The manager claims that rooms in the back are potentially noisy due to their overhanging an outdoor mall.
 In any case, the place is fully booked up.
-With the white noise of the air con cranked, I do get a decent sleep for the first time in Egypt, plus a basket of fruit and some cookies in a nice souvenir tin.
+With the white noise of the air con cranked, I do get a decent sleep for the first time in Egypt, plus an apology in the form of a basket of fruit and some cookies in a nice souvenir tin.

-The Sphinx is much smaller than expected, and surprisingly tamed in its stone pen.
-I remember it as being out on its own amongst the sands.
+The Sphinx is much smaller than expected, and surprisingly tamed in a stone pen.
+I remember it as being out on its own, free-ranging amongst the sands.
 There are relatively few people here at the early hour, as most beeline quickly for the pyramids.
 One Korean tourist gets photographed over and over by her friend, going through an array of Tik-Tok poses such as mimicking the Sphinx's drinking from a straw, or giving its pouty mouth a kiss.

 Khan el-Khalili is the old Muslim bazaar, and Naguib Mahfouz country.
 His Cairo trilogy was set here, and we follow a walking course of its fictionalized locations, along narrow lanes crowded with stalls, and ruined lanes lined with debris, perhaps off the ruins of buildings molting above.
 A mint tea at his El Fishawy Cafe is de rigueur, albeit growing touristy.
 One final detour to Midaq Alley, the title of another of his books.
 A shopkeeper at the corner of this little stub of an alley smiles at me as I pass, saying only, "Naguib Mahfouz."
 This is one of my favorite memories of Cairo.

-Another terrific memory is smoking shisha one a terrace over the river.
+Another terrific memory is smoking shisha on a terrace overlooking the river.
 As I partook of the fruit-flavored tobacco, I remember the last time I smoked anything, around a campfire on the banks of the Laotian Mekong on Christmas night in 2009, with a bottle of red taking the edge of the burn.
-I hadn't smoked since, nor had any desire too, and although shisha is more benign, I think I'll leave smoking altogether here, on the backs of the river Nile.
+I hadn't smoked since, nor had any desire too, and although shisha is more benign, I think I'll leave behind smoking altogether, here, on the backs of the river Nile.

 On the turntable: The Cure, "Three Imaginary Boys"